History of the Jews in Lithuania: Vilna Gaon

 Religious observances owe greatly to Elijah ben Solomon (1720–1797), the Vilna Gaon, who lived in Lithuania's greatest city, Vilnius.
 His style of Torah and Talmud study shaped the analytical "Lithuanian-style" form of learning still practiced in most yeshivas.
-The yeshiva movement itself is a typical Lithuanian development, initiated by the Vilna Gaon's main disciple, Rabbi Chaim Volozhin.
+The yeshiva movement itself is a typical Lithuanian development, initiated by the Vilna Gaon's main disciple, Rabbi Chaim of Volozhin.

 The Misnagdim were the early opponents of Hasidic Judaism, led by the Vilna Gaon who sharply denounced the innovations by the Hasidim.
 Despite this, several prominent Hasidic scholars and dynasties originated from Lithuania such as Karlin-Stolin founded by Aharon of Karlin, Kopust founded by Yehuda Leib Schneersohn and Koidanov.
 Some Polish Hasidic dynasties even settled in Lithuania such as those of Elijah Winograd.

 Lithuanian Jews under the Russian Empire

 In 1795 the final Third Partition ended the existence of the Polish–Lithuanian Commonwealth, and the former lands of the Grand Duchy of Lithuania became part of the Russian partition.

-By the end of the 19th century, many of Lithuania's Jews fled Eastern Europe to escape the Anti-Jewish pogroms in the Russian Empire and the anti-Semitism.
-Tens of thousands of Lithuanian Jews emigrated to the United States of America and South Africa.
-A small number also emigrated to the British Mandate of Palestine.
+Already in the 1860s, after central Lithuania was connected to the expanding European railroad network, a growing number of Jews began to leave, primarily to escape challenging economic conditions.
+Thanks to networks and the rise of steamships the migration increased after the 1870s.
+Antisemitic violence in the Lithuanian provinces was limited before 1900 and pogroms (which mostly occurred in the area of contemporary Ukraine) had no direct impact on Jewish migration from the northern Pale.
+Many Lithuanian and Polish Catholics also emigrated.
+Tens of thousands of Lithuanian Jews moved to the United States of America, Britain, and South Africa.
+A small number of committed Zionists emigrated to Palestine.

+Karaite Separatism

+In 1772 the Karaites sought an official divorce from the Jewish community, the Jewish Council of Lithuania which they belonged to was disbanded and the Karaites withdrew from the Kahals while also petitioning the government for separate legal status and autonomy.
+Before this the Karaites had considered themselves Jewish but by 1783 the Karaites of Lithuania had embarked on a separate path.

+It wasn't until 1795 that this new situation was set in law, as the Russian Empire took control of Lithuania Catherine II signed legislation which legally differentiated the statuses of Rabbinic Jews and Karaites.
+Over time the grew groups grew increasingly different.
+In 1829 Karaites were exempted from military service while Jews weren't, in 1835 the Jews of Troki where expelled by the Russians at the request of the Karaites, in 1840 Karaites where given equal status to Muslims, and finally in 1863 they were given the same rights as Russians.
+This whole time Jews were severely discriminated against by the Russian Empire.